 A young lady wearing a colorful kira approached me as I walked toward the temple where the festival was happening.
 She glanced quickly at my newly bought kira and promptly began to fix the various folds of my skirt.
 A faint smile adorned her lips while her nimble fingers worked.
-Now, normally, this blog post would end here, but that’s not quite how the magic of Bhutan works.
+Normally this blog post would end here, but that’s not quite how the magic of Bhutan works.

 We entered a room that was more ornate than any I had seen before.
 Fabrics, flowers, and hand-painted pillars created an atmosphere of reverence—I felt the sweat collecting on my hands and face.
 I followed my new friend toward the man seated near the window.
 When my friend told me the Rimpoche was a leader of the temple, I was expecting an old, bearded fellow with few words of English.
-Rather, I was greeted by a man in his 30s in a billowing white robe and a dark red sash who quickly told me in perfect English “It’s ok” when I clumsily bumped a table.
-His glasses shone with the reflection from outside and a tablet streaming the festival below rested in his lap.
+Rather, I was greeted by a man in his 30s in a billowing white robe and a dark red sash, who quickly told me in perfect English “It’s ok” when I clumsily bumped a table.
+His glasses shone with the reflection from outside, and a tablet streaming the festival below rested in his lap.
 My friend bowed and knelt before the seated Rimpoche.
 She unfolded the white scarf and watched it unfurl in white waves.
-Then, she presented him the scarf and he put it over her head.
+Then she presented him the scarf, and he put it over her head.
 I copied her careful movements in an awkward, American way and received a red chord of string from a monk standing near the Rimpoche.
 My friend then took the red chord and carefully tied it around my sweaty neck.
-With white scarf and red chord, my friend and I proceeded to take photos with the Rimpoche—which was almost as unexpected as the tablet sitting in his lap.
+With white scarf and red chord, my friend and I proceeded to take photos with the Rimpoche—an experience almost as unexpected as seeing the tablet sitting in his lap.